 - 8.1 In this context, relevant interests will include any significant political activity, as defined in the Nolan report, that is office-holding, public speaking and candidature for election, undertaken in the last five years.
-Any such activity should be disclosed in the register of interests and, where it may conflict, or appear to conflict, with public office, that person should take no part in the relevant discussion, decision or action. - 8.2 Employees serve the Authority as a whole and must serve all Councillors equally and ensure that the individual rights of Councillors are respected. - 8.3 Where an employee is requested to advise a full meeting of a political group or its executive, the Managing Director must be informed by the employee in advance of the meeting. - 8.4 All employees, whether holding politically restricted posts or not, must not allow their own personal or political opinions to interfere with their work. - 8.5 The political assistants appointed by the Council are exempt from the standards set in paragraphs 8.2 8.4
+Any such activity should be disclosed in the register of interests and, where it may conflict, or appear to conflict, with public office, that person should take no part in the relevant discussion, decision or action. - 8.2 Employees serve the Authority as a whole and must serve all Councillors equally and ensure that the individual rights of Councillors are respected.
+It follows they must serve all members and not just those of the majority political group and must ensure that the individual rights of all members are respected. - 8.3 Where an employee is requested to advise a full meeting of a political group or its executive, the Managing Director must be informed by the employee in advance of the meeting. - 8.4 The posts of certain employees are classified as being "politically restricted".
+All employees, whether holding politically restricted posts or not, must not allow their own personal or political opinions to interfere with their work. - 8.5 Any political assistants which might be appointed by the Council are exempt from the standards set in paragraphs 8.2 8.4